 Student Facilities Fee

-Penn State approved a student facilities fee to be implemented at the various campuses of the University beginning in Fall 2008.
-With the goal of enhancing the student experience, facilities fees are to be used to fund improvements and expansions to non-academic, recreational and multi-use space for students.
+With the goal of enhancing the student experience, student Facilities Fees are to be used to fund improvements and expansions to non-academic, recreational, and multi-use space for students.

 - The Facilities Fee will not be used to support ongoing operational costs associated with any project.